ch9nuk9/wbfm/README.md

 ```

 ### Creating multiple projects

+Note that each recording will generate one project.

 If you have many projects to create, you can use the create_projects_from_folder.sh script.
 This script will create a project for each data folder in a given directory.